 The development, manufacturing and sale of medical devices expose us to significant risk of product liability claims, product recalls and, occasionally, product failure claims.
 We face an inherent business risk of financial exposure to product liability claims if the use of our connected care devices, including our connectivity suite hardware and software results in personal injury or death.
 Substantial product liability litigation currently exists within the medical device industry.
 Some of our connected care devices may become subject to product liability claims and/or product recalls.
 Future product liability claims and/or product recall costs may exceed the limits of our insurance coverages or such insurance may not continue to be available to us on commercially reasonable terms, or at all.
-In addition, a significant product liability claim or product recall could significantly damage our reputation for producing safe, reliable and effective products, making it more difficult for us to market and sell our products in the future.
-Consequently, a product liability claim, product recall or other claim could have a material adverse effect on our business, financial condition, operating results and cash flows.
+In addition, a significant product liability claim or product recall could significantly damage our reputation for product liability claim, product recall or other claim could have a material adverse effect on our business, financial condition, operating results and cash flows.